mickaelyoshua/resume/resume.md

 Hi, my name is Mickael Yoshua Cardoso Reis.
 I've been loving work with Data Analysis / Engineering since I started my Intership at Court of Auditors of Paraíba and have been studying the field and practicing since then.

-I also love dance (is like breathing to me), working out, outdoor activities, and the geek/pop culture.
+I also love dance (is like breathing to me), working out, outdoor activities.

 I'm searching for new opportunities to grow and contribute in my professional area of Data and hope you'll considere me to a job so we can work together.